muhammadIFTIKHAR98/AWS-Cloud_Documenting/AWS PROJECT 1-Vegan_studio.md

        - It will increase subscribers because if you're giving a free giveaway, as in the case of a contest, then obviously you're going to encourage more people to sign up.
        - It will increase sales because hopefully the brand awareness will encourage members of the public to visit our cafes and restaurants and it will obviously increase customer engagement.

+  -> SOLUTION

+    1) First of all we need to create an architectural Design to understand and get a clear picture of which AWS services will be required and how they will be interconnected.
+    2)